 7. Mixing Bowls (3 Sizes)

-8. Wooden Spoon And Silicone Spatula
+8. Silicone Spatula

 Photo by Jess L from Pexels

-9. Instant Read Thermometer
+10. Instant Read Thermometer

+Beginner cooks often worry about undercooking or overcooking meat.
 A simple thermometer removes the guesswork.
 Chicken is fully cooked at 165°F, and an instant-read tool helps you hit the perfect temperature every time.

 For safe cooking temperatures, the CDC provides easy food safety charts.

-10. Colander
+11. Colander

 A medium-sized colander makes draining pasta, washing veggies, and rinsing canned beans much easier.
+Stainless steel lasts the longest, but BPA-free plastic works well too.

 Photo by Eva B from Pexels